If you’re a startup founder, then I know how you feel:

 Don’t get too “send happy” with your emails.

-Aim high, it may take longer to get the attention of those larger publications but it will be worthwhile in the end.
+Aim high, it may take longer to get the attention of those larger publications, but…

 Over to You

-But, if you keep in mind your target audience and how you would like to be approached as a reporter and you are well on your way.
+But, if you keep in mind your target audience and how you would like to be approached as a reporter, then you’re well on your way!